CSCI 352

 1 Click Me

-You must work individually on the first two projects.
+You must work individually on these four projects.
 You may discuss concepts and ideas with your classmates, but the code you turn in must be your own.
-These projects lay the foundation for our later work, and each student will need to spend time individually building these skills before they can be a contributing member of a larger development team.
+These projects lay the foundation for later work, and each student will need to spend time individually building these skills before they can be a contributing member of a larger development team.

 Using Mobile Technology